 We accept most usual household and commercial wastes on a daily basis.
 However, some materials are flammable, explosive or otherwise toxic and may require specific disposal.
 We offer specific days for disposal of these materials.
-The next Household Hazardous Waste Collection Day will be a Saturday in October, TBD.
+The next Household Hazardous Waste Collection Day has not been set.
+It will be a Saturday in April or May at the Regional Landfill from 9am-3pm.

 Household Hazardous Waste